-The costs of managing this risk relate to costs associated with the implementation of energy efficiency initiatives (R58 300 000).
-Following the successful implementation of the Gas-Waste Heat Capture-Cooling (tri-generation) plant at MTN's 14th Avenue campus in 2010, which was also registered for carbon credits on the United Nations' Clean Development Mechanism (CDM); MTN South Africa has done two off-gas powered generators that power the Doornfontein & Newlands sites in 2015 & 2016 respectively.
+The costs of managing this risk relate to costs associated with the implementation of energy efficiency initiatives (R58 300 000) and an external consultant that managed all carbon and energy related services in 2018 (R200 000).
+Following the successful implementation of the Gas-Waste Heat Capture-Cooling (tri-generation) plant at MTN's 14th Avenue campus in 2010, which was also registered for carbon credits on the UNFCCC Clean Development Mechanism (CDM); MTN South Africa has done two off-gas powered generators that power the Doornfontein & Newlands sites in 2015 & 2016 respectively.
 Implementation cost is estimated at R13.3 million (Doornfontein) & R40million (Newlands).
-Plans are in place to extend the energy capacity at the 14th Avenue Campus to 7 MW.
-In 2014, MTN South Africa implemented a Linear Fresnel Concentrated Solar Power (CSP) technology programme at 14th Avenue campus at an estimated cost of R5 million, to provide an additional 330kW.
+Plans are in place to extend the energy capacity at 14th Avenue Campus to 7 MW.
+In 2014, MTN South Africa implemented a Linear Fresnel Concentrated Solar Power (CSP) technology programme at 14th Avenue campus at an estimated cost of R5 million, to provide an additional 330kW energy for cooling.